Akshat-xe/Akshat-xe/README.md

 <h3>
 <i>
 "No walls, no limits, no boundaries to tame.<br>
-Hugo SHTAR rises, a forge of relentless flame.<br>
+Ever SHTAR rises, a forge of relentless flame.<br>
 One mind, one flow, automation in motion.<br>
 Built not for fame, but to spark pure devotion."
 </i>